I show you how I use fun and interesting Spanish media like music videos, TV shows, and movies to learn Spanish.

 Requirements

-Clauses, there must be two of them (this is an automatic consequence of requiring 2 subjects).
+There must also be two Clauses, though this is an automatic consequence of requiring 2 subjects so it doesn’t get its own rule.

 W.E.I.R.D.O.